Do you require that dogs are vaccinated before attending class at WAGD?

 o 6 years and younger: we require that an extra adult be in attendance with children this age

-o 12 and over: may handle a dog in class, if accompanied by an adult
+o 12 and over: may be responsible for the dog in class, if accompanied by an adult

 Can I rent one of the WAGD training areas for my group (e.g. breed club, meet-up, birthday party, social, etc)?

 We do not offer rentals to groups.
 Our rings stay very busy with WAGD classes and privates.
 Thanks for asking, though!

 Are you able to help me with my aggressive dog?